elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 ![Restricted Page Alert](images/phoenix_authentication/restricted_page.png)

 It looks like our changes worked, because the application redirected us back to the **New Player** page.
-We managed to restrict access to index page, and we see the flash alert ("You must be signed in to access that page.") that we wrote in the `authenticate/2` function at the bottom of the `PageController`.
+We managed to restrict access to the index page, and we see the flash alert ("You must be signed in to access that page.") that we wrote in the `authenticate/2` function at the bottom of the `PageController`.

 ## Fixing Our Tests